Vault (gymnastics)

-The vault is an artistic gymnastics apparatus which gymnasts perform on, as well as the skill performed using that apparatus.
-Vaulting is also the action of performing a vault.
+The vault is an artistic gymnastics maneuver typically performed on a pommel horse or a vaulting table.
 Both male and female gymnasts perform the vault.
 The English abbreviation for the event in gymnastics scoring is VT.

 The apparatus

-Early forms of the vault were invented by German Friedrich Ludwig Jahn.
+German Friedrich Ludwig Jahn popularized the vault's early forms.
 The apparatus itself originated as a "horse", much like the pommel horse but without the handles; it was sometimes known as the vaulting horse.
 The horse was set up with its long dimension perpendicular to the run for women, and parallel for men.
 The vaulting horse was the apparatus used in the Olympics for over a century, beginning with the Men's vault in the first modern Olympics and ending with the Gymnastics at the 2000 Summer Olympics.

-Following the accident in 1988 and compounded by the ones in 1998 and 2000, International Gymnastics Federation (FIG) re-evaluated and changed the apparatus, citing both safety reasons and the desire to facilitate more impressive acrobatics.
+Following an accident in 1988 and compounded by incidents in 1998 and 2000, International Gymnastics Federation (FIG) re-evaluated and changed the apparatus, citing both safety reasons and the desire to facilitate more impressive acrobatics.
 The 2001 World Artistic Gymnastics Championships were the first international competition to make use of the "vaulting table", an apparatus made by Dutch gymnastics equipment company Janssen-Fritsen since the mid-1990s.
-It features a flat, larger, and more cushioned surface almost parallel to the floor, which slopes downward at the end closest to the springboard; gymnasts nicknamed it the "tongue"; it appears to be somewhat safer than the old apparatus.
+It features a flat, larger, and more cushioned surface almost parallel to the floor, which slopes downward at the end closest to the springboard; gymnasts nicknamed it the "tongue".
+It appears to be somewhat safer than the old apparatus.